 Firstly, grab yourself a Singapore Tourist Pass.
 These passes give you unlimited rides on bus and train journeys for the number of days you select and for most places you are likely to want to visit, making it very easy and less expensive to get around town.
 You can pick one up at the service desk at the airport station and at selected stations in the city too.

 So you’re ready to start exploring!
-Well your first port of call should be to hop on over to the National Museum for a brief history of Singapore.
+Well your first port of call should be to hop on over to the National Museum of Singapore for a brief history.
 It’s always good to start by learning a little about a new country and Singapore does a fantastic job of making it feel less like a history lesson and very much interesting!
 Don’t bypass the Peranakan Museum just around the corner either, as you get taken through the traditions and typical daily life of Peranakan people.

 What better way to round up your first day than with an Insta-worthy view over Singapore from the Marina Bay Sands SkyPark.
 The ticket will set you back around $23 SGD, but this is a one time must-do.